darinw7/darinw7.github.io/essays/smart-questions.md

 The asker received six possible answers, and he or she was successful in inciting discussion from multiple users.
 The answers themselves were clear and were devoid of the rumored sarcasm and hostility of “hackers.”
 Since I myself have referenced this page and found it useful, I can confidently say that it is a good question.

-## The foolproof way to get ignored.
+## Analyzing a Not-So-Smart Question

 While there are decent questions that benefit everyone, there are those one can ask to create an entirely different effect.
 In the following example, a user asks how he would, in short, create a desktop application with Facebook.